Indian Legion

 Indian independence leader Subhas Chandra Bose initiated the legion's formation, as part of his efforts to win India's independence by waging war against Britain, when he came to Berlin in 1941 seeking German aid.
 The initial recruits in 1941 were volunteers from the Indian students resident in Germany at the time, and a handful of the Indian prisoners of war who had been captured during the North African campaign.
-It would later draw a larger number of Indian prisoners of war as volunteers.
+It later drew a larger number of Indian prisoners of war as volunteers.

 Though it was initially raised as an assault group that would form a pathfinder to a German–Indian joint invasion of the western frontiers of British India, only a small contingent was ever put to its original intended purpose.
 A small contingent, including much of the Indian officer corps and enlisted leadership, was transferred to the Indian National Army in South-East Asia.
 The majority of the troops of the Indian Legion were given only non-combat duties in the Netherlands and in France until the Allied invasion.
 They saw action in the retreat from the Allied advance across France, fighting mostly against the French Resistance.
 One company was sent to Italy in 1944, where it saw action against British and Polish troops and undertook anti-partisan operations.

-At the time of the surrender of Nazi Germany in 1945, the remaining men of the Indian Legion made efforts to march to neutral Switzerland over the Alps, but these efforts proved futile as they were captured by American and French troops and eventually shipped back to India to face charges of treason.
+At the time of the surrender of Nazi Germany in 1945, the remaining men of the Indian Legion made efforts to march to neutral Switzerland over the Alps, but they were captured by American and French troops and eventually shipped back to India to face charges of treason.
 After the uproar the trials of Indians who served with the Axis caused among civilians and the military of British India, the legion members' trials were not completed.